idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 !listing /pbfhr/steady/ss1_combined.i start=blocks_fluid =  end=power_density =

 We also define a few global parameters that will be added to every block that may use them.
 This is done to reduce the length of the input file and improve its readability.
-Once the [Actions](https://mooseframework.inl.gov/source/actions/Action.html) syntax is implemented, this will be automatically streamlined for the user.

 !listing /pbfhr/steady/ss1_combined.i block=GlobalParams